Network Troubleshooting: Performing a Trace Route (Windows)

 Step 1 - Open a command prompt.
 The easiest way to do that is to go to Start->Run and type in "cmd" then click "OK."

-Step 2 - From the command prompt (which will look like the following image), type in `tracert <destination>` or, for a somewhat faster response `tracert -d <destination>`
+Step 2 - At the command prompt (see image below), type in `tracert <destination>` or, for a somewhat faster response `tracert -d <destination>` .

-Step 3 - For <destination> enter the IP address or name of the site you wish to reach.
-For example, to trace route to www.unh.edu you would enter `tracert -d www.unh.edu` and press enter.
+Step 3 - For <destination> type the IP address or name of the site you wish to reach.
+For example, to trace route to www.unh.edu you would type `tracert -d www.unh.edu

 Note: The "-d" is simply to prevent the resolution of IP addresses into names.
 You can leave out the "-d" and have the names resolve if you wish.